Mark P. Stucky

-Mark P. "Forger" Stucky was an aerospace research test pilot at NASA's Dryden Flight Research Center, Edwards, Calif., until the middle of September 1999, when he left Dryden for other employment.
-Stucky transferred to Dryden in February 1996 from NASA's Johnson Space Center (JSC) in Houston, Texas.
+Mark P. "Forger" Stucky was an aerospace research test pilot at NASA's Dryden Flight Research Center, Edwards, CA, until the middle of September 1999, when he left Dryden for other employment.
+Stucky transferred to Dryden in February 1996 from NASA's Johnson Space Center (JSC) in Houston, TX.
 He was assigned as a pilot on various flight test models of the F-18 and F-16 aircraft as well as the King Air.
 He also was the project pilot in the Eclipse project, which involved towing a QF-106 behind a C-141 to test a method of launching spacecraft.
 When he joined Dryden, Stucky had logged over 4,000 flight hours in over forty different models of aircraft varying from the U-2 spyplane to the Goodyear Blimp.

 Stucky's aviation career began in 1974 when he started hang gliding off the Kansas flint hills at age 15.
 He attended Kansas State University where he received a Blue Key scholarship for an extra-curricular design project involving hang gliding.
 Stucky graduated from KSU in 1980 with a Bachelor of Science degree in Physical Science.